-Silvano was born and raised in the City of Rochester, however, right off of Lyell Avenue, where he lived for nearly 15 years, and where he continues to work as a community advocate, to revitalize the Lyell area and the Little Italy Historic District, with passion and commitment.
+Silvano was born and raised in the City of Rochester, right off of Lyell Avenue, where he lived for nearly 15 years, and where he continues to work pro-bono as a community advocate, to help revitalize the Lyell Ave corridor and its Little Italy Historic District, with passion, unstoppable drive and commitment.

 The annual Little Italy Festival, which he founded, has drawn thousands of people to the Town of Gates and Downtown Rochester, since its inception, and has increased business opportunities for local merchants, food vendors, hotels and service providers from across the Greater Rochester area.
 The festival was nominated as "Best Cultural Festival of Rochester" by City Newspaper in 2017 and 2018.

-Silvano's personal interests include soccer, hiking, fishing, chess, leisure travel, family gatherings and playing drums.
+Silvano's personal interests include soccer, hiking, fishing, chess, leisure travel, family gatherings and playing the drums and piano.

-Silvano Orsi was borrn and raised in the City of Rochester's Lyell Avenue corridor, a vital gateway into the city , where the city's 150 year old "Little Italy Historic District", resides.
-Silvano is willing to step up as an individual and is very interested in the opportunity to take his community-focused efforts to the next level, so that the Lyell area may receive greater attention and adequate State funding, and so that the area may continue to be revitalized.
-His primary focus areas are addressing public safety issues in both the city and town of Gates, neighborhood revitalization, improving quality of life for families, job creation, education, economic development and fighting for your fair share, in both the Town of Gates and City of Rochester.
+Silvano Orsi was born and raised in the City of Rochester's Lyell Avenue corridor, a vital gateway into the city , where the city's 150 year old "Little Italy Historic District", resides.
+His primary focus areas are addressing public safety issues in both the city and town of Gates, neighborhood revitalization, improving quality of life for families, job creation, education, economic development youth development and fighting for your fair share, in both the Town of Gates and City of Rochester.
 His goals also include, but are not limited to, the following: